aham-oudeis/Training/launch_school/RB130-Foundations-more-topics/Notes/procs.md

 ## Procs

 Procs are objects of Proc class.
 They are of two kinds: procs and lambdas.
+Procs are how Ruby implements closure in the sense of objects that can be passed around.
+Just like blocks, procs retain a memory of the environment they were created in, such that they can access and even change the variables that  were in scope when they were created.

 ```ruby
 name = "Grace"